 |

-At the beginning of the Second World War, coastal forces were mostly viewed as a novelty among the worlds navies.
+| A British 70' Elco MTB tows here sister home after a hard night in the Straits of Messina | At the beginning of the Second World War, coastal forces were mostly viewed as a novelty among the worlds navies.
 A few

 nations, like Germany and Italy, made serious efforts to develop small, fast, torpedo delivering vessels while lesser navies